LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 This could be leveraged by nlp-insights to determine that the event did not actually happen.

-In building the reference implementation, we did not have sufficient examples to determine if this approach would work well enough to be of value in practice.
+In building the reference implementation, we did not have sufficient examples to determine if this approach would work well enough to be of value in practice, or what value of the consideringScore should be used as the decision boundary.
 Another consideration was that additional functionality might someday be added to ACD that solves this problem in a better way.

-The determination of actuality is therefore still an area of research and construction.
+:construction: The determination of actuality is therefore still an area of research and further contribution. :construction:

 ## Evidence
 The available evidence is consistent with [other derived resource types](./derive_new_resources.md).